craigwfox/craigwfoxcom/src/content/blog/2023-01/css-auto-grid-columns.md

 codepenScripts: ["https://cpwebassets.codepen.io/assets/embed/ei.js"]
 ---

-# Using CSS Grid auto-fit/auto-fill to create dynamic columns

 I'm sure that many are familiar with using the [Flexbox Albatross](https://heydonworks.com/article/the-flexbox-holy-albatross/) to achieve wrapping columns on smaller screens without needing write a media query.
 Jonathan Snook has actually modified this and created a [grid version](https://codepen.io/snookca/pen/PoYVLRW) version of this.

 What I'm wanting to setup is an auto filling grid that doesn't require media queries and can support having some of it's elements be full width.